0xSiO/bolt-rs/bolt-proto/README.md

-This crate contains the traits and primitives used in the [Bolt](https://7687.org/#bolt) protocol.
+This crate contains the primitives used in the [Bolt](https://7687.org/#bolt) protocol.
 The `Message` and `Value` enums are of particular importance, and are the primary units of information sent and consumed by Bolt clients/servers.

 The `Message` enum encapsulates all possible messages that can be sent between client and server.